benjamincrozat/content/posts/laravel-collections.md

 [Laravel Collections](https://laravel.com/docs/collections) are a powerful tool for manipulating arrays.
 They wrap native PHP array functions, create new useful ones, and provide a fluent interface for working with them.

-They're also immutable, meaning they do not modify the original array.
-Instead, they return a new collection with the changes applied.
+They're also immutable, meaning they do not modify the original collection.
+Instead, they return a new one with the changes applied.

 By using collections, you'll stop wondering about:
 - Which comes first?
 The needle or the haystack?